Zhakyp01/githubOrgs/README.md

 + Outside Collaborators can have the same level of access as Members, depending on their permissions.

 ## Permissions
-There are three types of permissions that can be granted to members and Outside Collaborators:
+There are five types of permissions that can be granted to members and Outside Collaborators:

 ## Read
 Users with Read access can view repositories and all of their contents, including issues, pull requests, and wikis.
 They cannot make changes to the repository.